Carlo Taormina: Post-parliamentary activities

 On 7 March 2016, Taormina announced that he had joined the Five Star Movement (M5S), which he had already supported in the 2014 European Parliament election in Italy.
-In a Facebook post, Taormina wrote: "After having always voted and supported M5S, yesterday I formalized my membership in the movement to make a contribution to the only political force legitimized to overthrow this Renzusconian regime [a play of word between the then Italian prime minister Matteo Renzi and Berlusconi].
+In a Facebook post, Taormina wrote: "After having always voted and supported M5S, yesterday I formalized my membership in the movement to make a contribution to the only political force legitimized to overthrow this Renzusconian regime [a play of word between the then Italian prime minister Matteo Renzi and Berlusconi, who had signed in 2014 the Nazareno Pact, an informal political agreement].
 I will be able to do little but I will do everything for that little."
 He later further specified that he did not want to return to active politics and preferred to continue his career as a lawyer, supporting Beppe Grillo's movement as a private citizen.
-On 26 March 2016, Taormina attacked the Democratic Party deputy Diana De Marchi, saying: "De Marchi, go to ISIS to get raped a bit, don't worry, it's a sacrifice for integration.
+On 26 March 2016, Taormina attacked the Democratic Party deputy Diana De Marchi, saying: "De Marchi, go to ISIS to get raped a bit, do not worry, it is a sacrifice for integration.
 What the hell is she saying!
 She gets a little raped if she likes integration.
-Go, it's good for you...
+Go, it is good for you...
 Cheat on your husband and get pregnant!"
 In 2017, Taormina took part to Italia a 5 Stelle, the official festival of the M5S, being contested by some activists.
 Following the birth of the second Conte government in 2019, Taormina left the M5S, opposing the alliance with the Democratic Party.
 In 2020, Taormina filed a complaint against the second Conte government for its alleged failure to apply timely prophylactic action against the COVID-19 pandemic in Italy.